By Young Americans Insurance Editorial Team

 Short-Term Insurance vs. Monthly Payments

 Some drivers search for first-month-free insurance because they only need coverage for a short period.
-In the U.S., many standard auto policies are sold for six-month or annual terms, though billing may be monthly.
-A driver who only needs temporary coverage should ask whether canceling early creates fees, refund issues, or coverage gaps.
+In the U.S., many standard auto policies are sold for six-month or annual terms, even when billing is monthly.
+A driver who only needs temporary coverage should ask whether canceling early creates fees, refund delays, or coverage gaps.

 Drivers who need coverage quickly can also review need car insurance now, pay later options, but they should still confirm the real cost and coverage start date.